NVB20/R-Levels/README.md

 Suggestions, bug reports, and contributions are welcome!
 Feel free to fork the repo, create an issue, or submit a pull request.

 ---

+## Latest Updates:

+* Enhanced Visibility: Improved length of the 3R and 6R lines for better clarity during trading sessions.
+* High Bar Count Support: Optimized performance to handle charts with a large number of bars — especially useful for low timeframes and stocks with extended historical data.

+---